YizYah/ts-packrat/README.md

 All of the settings and custom changes in the `$CODE_DIR` cli will be retained if you followed the [safe custom code practices of ns-flip](https://ns-flip.nostack.net/Safe-Custom-Code).

 # Help
+We've started a [wiki](https://github.com/YizYah/ts-packrat/wiki), intended for someone new to npm and node.

 Post on the [ns-flip Community](https://spectrum.chat/ns-flip?tab=posts).

 # See Also